You’re building your email list, right?

 9. Designing a high-converting opt-in form

-In general, you have to consider three essentials factors: your offer, your headline, and your call to action (CTA).
+Focus on three essentials: your offer, your headline, and your call to action (CTA).

 Example of call to action by Quicksprout